General Update Information

 If you rename your theme folder when you update, then the path is no longer valid.
 WordPress stores menus and widget settings and some other settings by folder path.
 You need to rename your theme folder back to what it was before, and your settings, menus, widgets will be restored.
 Make a copy of your current theme folder before you upload the new theme.

-4. Reset Browser Cache, Server Cache And Plugin Cache
+4. Reset Theme Cache, Browser Cache, Server Cache And Plugin Cache

-It is always recommended to reset your browser, plugin, and server cache when you update.
-Visual issues may occur after an update.
-This is something easily avoided by clearing your cache after all updates.
+It is always recommended to reset all caching systems after an update, including theme cache, your browser, plugin (e.g. W3 Total Cache), and server cache.
+Visual issues may happen and more often than not, its caused by caches, and they need to be emptied.
 Each browser allows you to remove cookies, history and other data.
 If your theme or Fusion Core version is not updated after uploading the new files, it is due to a server-side caching system.
 Some hosting providers have server-side cache systems installed to optimize the speed of content delivery, please clear any server-side cache or ask your host to do it.
-This is also true for Google pagespeed setups or Cloudflare setups.
+This is also true for google pagespeed setups or cloudflare setups.
+View our general cache information that describes the various forms of cache and how to clear them.

 When you update the theme, you will see a notification message in your admin telling you the required and recommended plugins need to be updated.
 Follow the onscreen prompts to install the plugin updates.
-The Fusion Core and Fusion Builder plugins are the only required plugins.
-These have to be installed and activated for the theme to work correctly.
-Make sure you are always using the most recent version of the Fusion Core and Fusion Builder plugins available for your theme version.
-If the required Fusion Core and Fusion Builder plugins are not active or not running the latest available versions, you will see a notice at the top of your WordPress admin pages.
-If you dismiss the prompt or do not see it, then from your WP Admin, navigate to Avada > Plugins and activate/update the plugins as needed.
-Every time you update the theme, the Fusion Core and Fusion Builder will also need updated.
+Our Fusion Core plugin is the only required plugin and it has to be installed and activated for theme features to work.
+Make sure you are always using the most recent version of the Fusion Core plugin.
+You will be prompted to install it upon installing or updating your theme.
+If you dismiss the prompt or do not see it, then you can go to Appearance > Install Plugins page and install the plugin that way.
+Every time you update the theme, the plugin also needs updated.